BioHealth Sciences (BHS)

 BHS 329, MECHANISMS OF DISEASE: INTRODUCTION TO GENERAL PATHOLOGY, 3 Credits

-An introduction to basic principles of disease, focused on structural and functional changes of cells, tissues and organs, and their relationships to clinical disease.
-The emphasis of the course is at the cellular to organ level, but will cover some on molecular mechanisms as pertinent.
+Introduces basic principles of disease, focused on structural and functional changes of cells, tissues and organs, and their relationships to clinical disease.
+Emphasizes the cellular to organ level, but covers molecular mechanisms, as pertinent.

 Available via Ecampus